yandextaxitech/binaryprefs/README.md

 Default is "default" name.

 #### Encryption

-You can define your own file vice-versa encryption for disk IO or use default.
+You can define your own file vice-versa encryption or use default:

 ```java
 Preferences preferences = new BinaryPreferencesBuilder(context)